iotempire/iotempower/doc/installation.rst

 - https://ulnoiotgw (or https://ulnoiotgw.local or
   sometimes https://192.168.12.1).
 Accept
   the security exception for the locally generated security certificate.
-You should now see a link to the filesystem through cloud commander and an IoT testsystem on the pi, as well as links to the Node-RED installation.
+You should now see a link to the filesystem through cloud commander (cloudcmd) and an IoT testsystem on the pi, as well as links to the Node-RED installation.